franxan/OreillySocialScraper/README.md

 3. Create a new workspace and start the server from the "Streaming" tab<br>
 <div align="center">
 <img width="200" src="/static/gephi_server.png" alt="Search for Java books zoomed out"><br>
-_Start the server, make sure you know your IP address and the configured port if not running locally._
+Start the server, make sure you know your IP address and the configured port if not running locally.<br><br>
 </div>

 #### Hint